Great Basin National Park

 Admission:

 Amazingly enough, Great Basin National Park requires no entrance fee for park access.
-A small fee is required to tour Lehman Caves or to stay at certain campsites, but wildlife viewing, hiking, and cruising the scenic drive are free.
-Cave tours cost between $2 and $15 per person, depending on the extent of the tour you take.
-For more info on visiting the park, dial (775) 234-7331.
+A small fee is required to tour Lehman Caves or stay at certain campsites, but wildlife viewing, hiking, and cruising the scenic drive are free.
+Cave tours cost between $2 and $15 per person, depending on the tour you take.
+For more info on visiting Great Basin, dial (775) 234-7331.

 This Location: